huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

   + Must contain three combinations of the following four characters: Lower case letters, uppercase letter, digital, Special characters include (`~!@#$^&*()-_=+\\|{}:,<.>/?).
   + The new password cannot be the same as the old password.
-    Redis instance defaults to 6379.
-Memcached instance does not use this argument.

 * `whitelists` - (Optional, List) Specifies the IP addresses which can access the instance.
   This parameter is valid for Redis 4.0 and 5.0 versions.
 The structure is described below.